kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ```

 If you want process a csv file instead, you would just have to specify `input.format = "csv"`.
-Well, that is not totally true.
+Well, that is not always true.
 The CSV
 format is a family of concrete formats that differ, for instance, in the character used  to separate fields.
 The default for `read.table` is
-TAB and so it is in rmr.
+TAB and so it is in `rmr`.
 What if we have a really comma separated  CSV format, like this

 ```
 2008,1,3,4,2003,1955,2211,2225,WN,335,N712SW,128,150,116,-14,8,IAD,TPA,810,4,8,0,,0,NA,NA,NA,NA,NA
 ```
 To deal with this case, one needs used the functions  `make.input.format` and `make.output.format` which accept a string format defintion
 such as "csv" but also additional parametes, modeled after `read.table` and `write.table`, such as `sep = ","`.
 Knowing this, we are ready
-to process our csv file
+to process our csv file:

 ```
-summary(from.dfs("../RHadoop.data/airline.1000", format = make.input.format("csv", sep = ","), to.data.frame=T))
+from.dfs(mapreduce("../RHadoop.data/airline.1000", input.format = make.input.format("csv", sep = ",")), to.data.frame=T)
     rmr.key V2 V3 V4   V5   V6   V7   V8 V9  V10    V11  V12 V13  V14  V15  V16 V17 V18  V19  V20  V21 V22  V23 V24  V25  V26  V27  V28  V29
 1      2008  1  3  4 2003 1955 2211 2225 WN  335 N712SW  128 150  116  -14    8 IAD TPA  810    4    8   0 <NA>   0 <NA> <NA> <NA> <NA> <NA>
 2      2008  1  3  4  754  735 1002 1000 WN 3231 N772SW  128 145  113    2   19 IAD TPA  810    5   10   0 <NA>   0 <NA> <NA> <NA> <NA> <NA>